UniversalDependencies/UD_Swedish-Talbanken/README.md

 conversion efforts at Växjö University and Uppsala University, including Bengt Dahlqvist, Sofia Gustafson-Capkova, Johan Hall, Anna Sågvall Hein, Beáta Megyesi, Jens Nilsson, and Filip Salomonsson.
 Special thanks also to Lars Borin and Markus Forsberg at Språkbanken for help with the lemmatization.
+Further work on refining and harmonizing the treebank with other treebanks for Swedish has been supported by the UniDive COST Action (CA21167).
 Finally, we owe a huge debt to the team who produced the original treebank in the 1970s.

 ## References